 History of JWU

-Johnson & Wales University (JWU) was founded as a business school in 1914 in Providence, R.I., by Gertrude I. Johnson and Mary T. Wales.
-From its origins as a school devoted to business education, JWU has grown to a junior college, to a senior college, and ultimately to university status.
+Johnson & Wales University (JWU) was founded as a business school in 1914 in Providence, Rhode Island, by Gertrude I. Johnson and Mary T. Wales.
+From its origins as a school devoted to business education, JWU has grown to a junior college, senior college, and ultimately university status.

 JWU was accredited in 1954 by the Accrediting Council for Independent Colleges and Schools (ACICS).